-When you expose the silver atoms to developing chemicals, the crystals form grains of metallic silver and the original cluster of atoms increase in size.
-The more light exposed to the silver atoms, the darker the image.
+When you expose the silver atoms to developing chemicals, the crystals form grains of metallic silver, and the original cluster of atoms increases in size.
+The more light exposure to the silver atoms, the darker the image.

 How Water Damages X-Rays

-When water comes in contact with an x-ray, bacteria begins to grow, creating an environment that’s conducive to mold growth.
-At first, the film changes color, acquiring a bluish or purplish hue.
+When water comes in contact with an x-ray, bacteria begin to grow, creating an environment that’s conducive to mold growth.
+At first, the film changes to color, acquiring a bluish or purplish hue.
 As the gelatin in the emulsifier dissolves, the film feels slippery.
-As water damage progresses, an x-ray’s emulsion separates from the base, eventually becoming a gray, soupy substance.
+As water damage progresses, an x-ray emulsion separates from the base, eventually becoming a gray, soupy substance.